How Much Does a Pool Screen Enclosure Cost to Build?

 Lower Homeowners Insurance Premiums

-While insurance rates will increase with the installation of a pool, an enclosure can lower the cost slightly, especially if there are locks on the doors.
+While the cost to build a pool will include increased homeowners insurance rates, an enclosure can lower the cost slightly, especially if there are locks on the doors.
 A pool enclosure is an additional safety feature to the home that can keep children safe.

 DIY vs. Hiring a Professional